mmbosschaert/MatCont7p2NewInitBTHom-/BTnotebooks/_build/html/_sources/intro.md

-# Homoclinic Predictors for Bogdanov-Takens Bifurcation points in ODEs
+# Interplay between normal forms and center manifold reduction for homoclinic predictors near Bogdanov-Takens bifurcation

 In this Jupyter Book we will demonstrate the effectiveness of the homoclinic predictors derived in {cite}`Bosschaert@2021` to start continuations of